sergejsha/tinybus/README.md

 If a subscriber is annotated with ```@Subscribe(Mode.Background)```, then TinyBus notifies it in a background thread.
 There is a signe background thread for all possible bus instances.
 So if that thread is blocked, then all new background events will be queued for further processing.

-Differences to Otto event bus
+Migrating from Otto event bus
 =======

-TinyBus adopts and extends interfaces defined in [Otto project][2].
-It is not a direct fork of Otto.
-TinyBus has different implementation written from scratch with a slightly different behavior.
-Here is the main changes.
+TinyBus is backward compatible to [Otto][2] besides one thing.
+Because event inheritance makes event dispatching slower and complicated application logic, TinyBus doesn't support it by design.
+If you don't use event inheritance, you can migrate to TinyBus right away.
+Just replace package names and create bus instance using ```TinyBus``` class.
+In addition you will get following benefits:

- * TinyBus's ```post()``` method can be called from any thread.
+ * Method ```post()``` dispatches events in Main Thread even when called form a background thread.
- * TinyBus can dispatch events into a background thread.
+ * Events can be dispatched into a background thread.
- * TinyBus does not analyse event's class hierarhy.
-It dispatches events to subscribers listening for exaclty same event type.
- * TinyBus is faster.
- * TinyBus is much faster.
+ * Register/unregister as well as event dispatching will be much faster.

 Build with Ant
 =======